 Team expansion is often the biggest contributor to rising burn.
 Scaling too soon, before product-market fit or revenue validation, can drain your runway rapidly.

 Tracking your burn rate and cash runway gives you control over your startup’s future.
 It helps you plan fundraising, manage spending, and avoid running out of money unexpectedly.
+The goal isn’t just to cut costs, it’s to manage spending with intent and ensure your startup has the time and resources to reach the next stage.
+Know your numbers.
+Act early.
+Build stronger.

 Let’s fix it before the funding dries up.